 assume f(x1) = f(x2) -> simplify -> conclude x1 = x2 for one-one; and take arbitrary y in codomain -> solve for x -> check x lies in domain for onto.

-You will see the difference inside two weeks of practice. the the PDF also flags every place where the codomain choice (R, R*, N, Z) changes the answer, which is the single most common mistake in board-paper Q3-style questions.
+You will see the difference within two weeks of practice.
+The PDF also flags every place where the codomain choice (R, R*, N, Z) changes the answer.
+This is the most common mistake in board-paper Q3-style questions.

 Source: Magnet Brains on YouTube